frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 }
 ```

-`SHOULD` ouput the data from the second table.
+`SHOULD` output the data from the second table.

 ## Example